-Sukhpreet has 14 years of British HE experience in research, tertiary level teaching, internationalization and education management.
-He brings with him valuable knowledge of brand management in the screen and services industries.
-With a research interest in IP rights management, media management and media brands, he is one of the few European academics to be awarded an Educational Fellowship of the US based National Association of Television Program Executives (NATPE 2009) and has consulted for blue chip companies such as JP Morgan Chase and Fremantlemedia.
+Dr. Singh has over 15 years of experience in research, academic innovation, internationalisation and business development, and brings with him valuable knowledge of the global media industry.
+With sought after expertise in IP rights management, he is one of the few European academics to be awarded an Educational Fellowship of the US based National Association of Television Program Executives (NATPE 2009).
+Sukhpreet has consulted for blue chip companies such as JP Morgan Chase and Fremantlemedia.
+Throughout his career he has helped elevate university-based innovation enterprises that have led to the launch of numerous research products and services as well as generate social impact.

-- 2010 PhD in Creative Industries Management [Thesis titled The Protection of Television Formats: Intellectual Property and Market based Strategies, Bournemouth University (UK)/ Supervisor: Prof. Martin Kretschmer/ Award Date: 05 August 2010/ Examiners: Prof. Lucy Kueng (University of Jonkoping, Sweden), Barry Richards (Bournemouth University)]
+- 2010 PhD in Creative Industries Management [Thesis titled The Protection of Television Formats: Intellectual Property and Market based Strategies, Bournemouth University (UK)/ Supervisor: Prof. Martin Kretschmer/ Award Date: 05 August 2010/ Examiners: Prof. Lucy Kueng (University of Jonkoping, Sweden), Barry Richards (Bournemouth University, UK)]

 - 2012 Postdoctoral Certificate in Research Supervision, Bournemouth University (UK)